-Over the years I have noticed a trend among balloon entertainers to duplicate what others have done.
-The duplication of the design is for the purpose of showing that they too are just as skilled as their peers.
+Over the years, I have noticed a trend among balloon entertainers to duplicate what others have done.
+The duplication of the design is to show that they, too, are just as skilled as their peers.
 The first instant I can recall was the craze to make a balloon cow.
 The cow craze – probably started by kid’s request, soon became the focus of many balloon entertainers.
 Tasmanian devil spearheaded everyone buying brown balloons.
-Every well known balloon entertainer was making their version and just to keep up with the Jones’s you had to be able to make Taz.
+Every well-known balloon entertainer was making their version, and just to keep up with the Jones’s you had to be able to make Taz.
 Mickey Mouse was no exception — everyone was making the mouse.
 Blush balloons started the balloon faces, then came stuffing a balloon rose inside a clear balloon.
-The launch of Disney princess movies, had everyone making princess and you just couldn’t make one you had to make everyone one with full detail.
+The launch of Disney princess movies had everyone making princesses, and you just couldn’t make one.
+You had to make everyone one with full detail.

-In 2007-2008 everyone is showing off their weaving skills by making a dress.
-I know I have fallen into this trap of constantly showing that I too can twist a balloon, but what we forget is most balloon twisters can duplicate anything.
-It’s the entertainment that separates balloon entertainer from “balloon artist”.
+In 2007-2008 everyone showed off their weaving skills by making a dress.
+I know I have fallen into this trap of constantly showing that I can twist a balloon, but we forget that most balloon twisters can duplicate anything.
+It’s the entertainment that separates balloon entertainers from “balloon artists.”
 I remember seeing David Copperfield perform a simple levitating rose on national TV while Siegfried & Roy appeared on Johnny Carson doing a simple thumb trick.
 It wasn’t their magic skill that impressed fellow magicians, but the entertainment skill they showed.
 So next time you open your email and see a really cool balloon sculpture be prepared to see more.
 After all, the trend this year is balloon dresses, so order your balloon dress kit today.